-St Philip's C of E Primary School will ensure that appropriate measures are put in place to safeguard and support the victim, the alleged perpetrator, and the school community.
+Norwood Primary will ensure that appropriate measures are put in place to safeguard and support the victim, the alleged perpetrator, and the school community.

-St Philip's C of E Primary School will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as Children's Social Care and the Police as required.
+Norwood Primary will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as Sefton Children's Help and Advice Team (CHAT) and the Police as required.